mindfiredigital/nft-marketplace/README.md

 Fans can discover, collect, and engage with exclusive NFTs from their most cherished celebrities.

 ## Features
-The NFT Marketplace provides a range of features to enhance your experience:
+The NFT Marketplace provides a range of features to enhance your experience :-

 - Browse and discover a diverse collection of NFTs from various categories.
 - Wallet integration to securely store and manage your digital assets.